thegetty/artists-things/content/about.md

 </div>
 <div class="cover-image-credits">

+Every effort has been made to contact the owners and photographers of illustrations reproduced here whose names do not appear in the captions.
+Anyone having further information concerning copyright holders is asked to contact Getty Publications so this information can be included in future printings.

+This publication was peer reviewed through a single-masked process in which the reviewers remained anonymous.

 Front cover: Double-hinged wig spectacles, ca. 1795.
 White metal frame and glass lenses, 38 mm (eye).
 London, British Optical Association Museum, College of Optometrists, inv.
 1998.235.